softbankrobotics-labs/pepper-extras/README.md

 #### 5.3.2.
 Typical usage

-Use for instance when you do camera processing, you retrieve the image of the camera associated to a [timestamp](https://developer.softbankrobotics.com/pepper-qisdk/api/perceptions/reference/timestamps#timestamps), and you want to do know what was the position of the [`gazeFrame`](https://developer.softbankrobotics.com/pepper-qisdk/api/motion/reference/frame#gaze-frame) at that moment.
+Used for instance for camera processing, you retrieved the image of the camera associated to a [timestamp](https://developer.softbankrobotics.com/pepper-qisdk/api/perceptions/reference/timestamps#timestamps), and you want to know what the position of the [`gazeFrame`](https://developer.softbankrobotics.com/pepper-qisdk/api/motion/reference/frame#gaze-frame) was at that moment.

 #### 5.3.3.
 How to use it